jundalisay/spblist/content/en/research/mohammad/quran/sura-030a.md

 {{< s v="16" >}}But as for those who disbelieved, and rejected Our signs and the encounter of the Hereafter—those will be hauled into the torment.

-<sup>17.</sup> So glorify Allah when you retire at night, and when you rise in the morning.
+<sup>17.</sup> So glorify Enki when you retire at night, and when you rise in the morning.

 His is the praise in the heavens and on earth, and in the evening, and when you reach midday.